arduino-libraries/Arduino_PowerManagement/README.md

 ## ✨ Features
-- Monitor current and average battery metrics (voltage, current, percentage, temperature)
+- Monitor current and average battery metrics (voltage, current, percentage)
-- Monitor battery health metrics (power cycles, temperature, reported capacity)
+- Monitor battery health metrics (temperature, reported capacity)
 - Monitor and control charging
-- Save significant amounts of power by sending the boards into Sleep and Deep Sleep modes (only available for Portenta C33 for now)
+- Save significant amounts of power by sending the boards into Sleep (only available for Portenta C33 for now) and Standby modes
 - Toggle and set voltages on different power rails of the board
     - On Nicla Vision
         - Enable and disable the external power rail